 HighlightsGold rush historyWalhalla Goldfields RailwayTake a captivating historical train ride along cliffs and over bridges, traversing gorges, rivers and landscapes that change with the seasons.Tour operatorWalhalla Long Tunnel Extended Gold MineExplore deep underground with a guided tour of the Walhalla Long Tunnel Extended Gold Mine.
-Find out what life was like for the miners, and discover how...RestaurantsHogget KitchenTake a trip out to the fertile fields of West Gippsland and discover Hogget Kitchen, a place where seasonal is not just a buzzword but a way of life.WineriesCannibal Creek VineyardJust one hour out from Melbourne, Cannibal Creek Vineyard is a boutique, award-winning, single estate Vineyard owned and operated by winemakers Pat and...
+Find out what life was like for the miners, and discover how...RestaurantsHogget KitchenTake a trip out to West Gippsland and discover Hogget Kitchen, a place where seasonal is not just a buzzword but a way of life.
+Hatted by Good Food Guide 2020.WineriesCannibal Creek VineyardJust one hour out from Melbourne, Cannibal Creek Vineyard is a boutique, award-winning, single estate Vineyard owned and operated by winemakers Pat and...

-Walhalla to Mt Baw Baw Alpine Village
+Walhalla to Neerim South, via Baw Baw

 HighlightsWalking & hikingMushroom Rocks WalkA section of the Australian Alps Walking Track that leads to a maze of giant granite tors rising from the forest.National parks & reservesBaw Baw National ParkCovering a substantial part of the Baw Baw Plateau and sections of the Thomson and Aberfeldy River valleys, Baw Baw National Park offers colourful wildflowers...Four-wheel driveAberfeldy Four Wheel Drive TrackUndoubtedly one of Victoria's great drives, the Aberfeldy Track combines rich history and the thrill of touring on rugged, unsealed terrain.SkiingMt Baw Baw Alpine ResortMt Baw Baw Alpine Resort is Melbourne's closest Alpine Resort.
 Located only two and a half hours from Melbourne's city centre, the Resort offers a host...